Greinke, D-backs beat Giants 3-1 to win 6th straight series - Philly

 David Peralta had a run-scoring single in the third.
 The left-hander left one up in the zone in the sixth and Pollock hit it out, the first home run Blach has allowed in five starts this season.

-Blach allowed two runs and six hits in six innings, with four strikeouts and three walks.
+Blach permitted two runs and six hits in six innings, with four strikeouts and three walks.

+"I felt like we were able to limit the damage when they got some runners on, kind of kept those innings from getting too big," Blach said.
+"Just tried to keep the guys in the game and give them a chance."

 TRAINER'S ROOM

-Giants: OF Hunter Pence is dealing with a sore thumb, so manager Bruce Bochy opted to hold him out of the lineup.
+Giants: OF Hunter Pence is dealing with a sore thumb, so Bochy opted to hold him out of the lineup.

 UP NEXT

-Giants: RHP Jeff Samardzija will make his season debut at the Los Angeles Angels on Friday after opening on the DL with a strained pectoral muscle.
+Giants: RHP Jeff Samardzija makes his season debut at the Los Angeles Angels on Friday after opening on the DL with a strained pectoral muscle.

 Diamondbacks: RHP Matt Koch is expected to be recalled from Triple-A Reno on Friday in place of Taijuan Walker, who will undergo Tommy John surgery for a partially torn elbow ligament on April 25 in New York.